dougdyson/katas/challenges/addingBigNumbers/notes.md

 - learned that ~~ is a shortcut for Math.floor() and is a good way to convert a string to a number

 ### Version 2
-Am going to do a rewrite and use these lessons learned!
+Am going to do a rewrite and use these lessons learned!!